holdenlee/blog/posts/writing/readercon_2019.md

 CH: I've been setting up google hangouts with writing friends.
 Once a month for 2 hours, we check in and get to work.
 We bounce ideas, and pass each other googledocs.
 <!--Function - bounce ideas.
 Ready to be read.
 Pass googledoc between us. -->
-For the check-in, we walk about what's going on emotionally, like if we've had an upsetting week, etc. What's going on with my writing, where I am at?
+For the check-in, we talk about what's going on emotionally, like if we've had an upsetting week, etc. What's going on with my writing, where I am at?
 <!--Do you have thoughts?
 Back-and-forth on possibilities.
 We can see each other.-->
 <!--M: Great way to connect with writers not in local area.
 Chat for 5, write for 55. -->